 There are several ways to acquire a graduate student research assistantship at the University of Minnesota.
 Your department may offer you an assistantship as part of your admission and acceptance to a graduate degree program.
 In addition, there are other ways to find an assistantship:

 - Check department websites for internally posted positions.
-See the CSE department directory.
+Visit the CSE department directory web page.

-- Visit the University’s employment system to search and apply for openings
+- Visit the University employment system website to search and apply for openings

 - Network with professors and departments.

 With each posting, you will find complete application instructions.
-Learn more at the Graduate Assistant Employment Office.
+Learn more on the Graduate Assistant Employment website.